Consolidated Plan

-For over 30 years, the State has directed millions of dollars to local units of government, businesses, organizations, and individuals throughout the state to assist with critical needs.
-These funds have assisted in financing business start-ups and expansions, water and sewer projects, community facilities, new industrial parks and brownsfield redevelopment.
-The State has also funded projects and activities that expand affordable housing opportunities and providing services to our homeless and special needs citizens.
+For over 30 years, the State has awarded millions of dollars to local units of government, businesses, organizations, and individuals throughout the state to assist with critical needs.
+These funds have helped finance business start-ups and expansions, water and sewer projects, community facilities, new industrial parks and brownsfield redevelopment.
+The State has also funded projects and activities that provide affordable housing opportunities and additional services to our homeless and special needs citizens.

 The Consolidated Plan Executive Summaries provide overviews of the 5-Year Plan and Annual updates.
 The Consolidated Annual Performance Report (CAPER) provides an overview of the accomplishments for the previous program year.